Luanti-Extended-Engine-Features/LEEF-math/README.md

 Various useful bits of game math.
 3D line intersections, ray casting, 2d/3d vectors, 4x4 matrices, quaternions, etc.

 This is a fork of CPML (for LÖVE/love3d), it's been ported over the minetest so it can be used in whatever you need it for.
-Documentation can be found here: (link coming soon)
+Documentation can be found here: (link coming soon).

+Documentation must be generated manually when a commit is made, because I haven't set up workflows (and have no idea how to).

 ### TODO:
 * Vec3s and Vec2s are not currently adapted for functionality with MT vectors (seperate classes)
+* Figure out how CPML (originally) automatically updated docs, and do it here.